 An annual release calendar is published during each October for the following year.
-It contains the release dates of all indicators that are included in the annual IMF-calendar plus additional important indicators, all in all 22 different indicators.
+It contains the release dates of all indicators that are included in the annual IMF SDDS Plus calendar and additional important indicators.

 The Federal Statistical Office of Germany has been publishing statistics since its foundation 1949.
 The annually released Statistical Yearbook is the most comprehensive statistical reference book offered in the German market with, besides the printed version, free access on the internet.
 Quite all other publications are also offered for free as pdf-files, some of them in English.
 We regularly publish thematic publications focused on, for example, population, education, prices, environment or the labour market as well as contribution to social and political debates.
 Brochures on indicators to measure social, economic and environmental development and leaflets with brief data top off the portfolio of our publications.

 How are data disseminated (Paper, CD Rom, Website, online databases, databanks)?

 The Internet (website and database GENESIS-Online) is the most important media system.
 There is free access to all data on the website.
 All publications are available for download free of charge, printed copies can be ordered online for a fee.

 According the communication strategy of the Federal Statistical Office the dissemination of data is amended by interactive visualisation tools to make statistics more user-friendly supporting the transformation from statistics to knowledge.
 More than 5 million page views each month are evidence of high user acceptance of the website.